tahoe-lafs/tahoe-lafs/docs/configuration.rst

     This FURL tells the client how to connect to the introducer.
 Each Tahoe-LAFS grid is defined by an introducer.
-The introducer's FURL is created by the introducer node and written into its base directory when it starts, whereupon it should be published to everyone who wishes to attach a client to that grid
+The introducer's FURL is created by the introducer node and written into its private base directory when it starts, whereupon it should be published to everyone who wishes to attach a client to that grid

 ``helper.furl = (FURL string, optional)``